nugamus/mokuro-library/README.md

 1. Stop the container: `docker compose down`
 2. Delete the `./data` folder in your project directory.
 3. Start the container: `docker compose up -d`.
 A fresh database will be created automatically.

+## 🛠️ Development (with Hot-Reload)

+The recommended workflow is the full-stack, containerized dev environment.
+For details on this and alternative workflows (like Hybrid Development), see [the development doc](docs/development.md).

+### Recommended Dev Workflow

+1.  **First-Time Build (or when `package.json` changes):**
+    You must build the dev images once to install all dependencies.
+    ```bash
+    docker compose -f docker-compose.yml -f docker-compose.dev.yml build
+    ```

+2.  **Start the Dev Environment:**
+    This command starts both the backend and frontend services with hot-reloading.
+    ```bash
+    docker compose -f docker-compose.yml -f docker-compose.dev.yml up
+    ```

+3.  **Access the app:**
+    * Open `http://localhost:5173` in your browser.
+    * The SvelteKit app will auto-proxy `/api` requests to the backend container.

 ## Acknowledgements